Hendrik Tavenier

-Hendrik Tavenier (1734 in Haarlem – 1807 in Haarlem), was an 18th-century painter from the Northern Netherlands.
+Hendrik Tavenier (1734–1807) was an 18th-century painter from the Dutch Republic.

 Biography

+He was born and died in Haarlem.
 According to the RKD he became a member of the Haarlem Guild of St. Luke in 1759.
 He was a pupil of Jan Augustini in his wallpaper factory, and later made a living in landscape drawings and prints.
 He is also known for topographical drawings of North Holland, and the North Holland archives have a large selection of drawings and watercolours by his hand.